dotnetKyle/CommandBuilder/README.md

     .Run();
 ```

-Process Runner is really useful to create a wrapper for several other
+Shell Runner is really useful to create a wrapper for several other
 commands and to work with data before or after you run the commands.